Stock market symbol

-Complete copies of the Company's 2016 Annual Report will be filed on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com and on the Company's website at www.mcanmortgage.com.
+Complete copies of the Company's 2018 Third Quarter Report will be filed on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com and on the Company's website at www.mcanmortgage.com.

-The Company's primary objective is to generate a reliable stream of income by investing its corporate funds in a portfolio of mortgages (including single family residential, residential construction, non-residential construction and commercial loans), as well as other types of financial investments, loans and real estate investments.
-MCAN employs leverage by issuing term deposits eligible for Canada Deposit Insurance Corporation ("CDIC") deposit insurance up to a maximum of five times capital (on a non-consolidated tax basis in the MIC entity) as permitted by the Tax Act.
+The Company's primary objective is to generate a reliable stream of income by investing its corporate funds in a portfolio of mortgages (including single family residential, residential construction, non-residential construction and commercial loans), as well as other types of securities, loans and real estate investments.
+MCAN employs leverage by issuing term deposits eligible for Canada Deposit Insurance Corporation ("CDIC") deposit insurance.
+We manage our capital and asset balances based on the regulations and limits of both the Tax Act and OSFI.
 The term deposits are sourced through a network of independent financial agents.
 As a MIC, MCAN is entitled to deduct from income for tax purposes 100% of dividends, except for capital gains dividends, which are deducted at 50%.
 Such dividends are received by the shareholders as interest income and capital gains dividends, respectively.

-MCAN's wholly-owned subsidiary, Xceed, is an originator of residential first-charge mortgage products across Canada.
-As such, Xceed operates primarily in one industry segment through its sales team and mortgage brokers.
+MCAN's wholly-owned subsidiary, XMC, is an originator of residential first-charge mortgage products across Canada.
+As such, XMC operates primarily in one industry segment through its sales team and mortgage brokers.

 MCAN is also an NHA MBS issuer.